caffeine239/muskcoin/README.md

 Muskcoin is a mars version of Bitcoin using scrypt as a proof-of-work algorithm.
  - 3 minute block targets
  - subsidy halves every 50,000 blocks
- - ~42 million total coins
+ - 42 million total coins (We are going twice as far as Bitcoin)

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 20 coins per block
- - 2016 blocks to retarget difficulty
+ - 2881 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Muskcoin client sofware, see http://www.muskcoin.org.
+For more information, as well as an immediately useable, binary version of the Muskcoin client sofware, see http://site.damuskcoin.com.

 License
 -------